This page is being overhauled, and will show the weaknesses in the Valeo starters and the fixes for them.

-If your Valeo starter makes a screeching noise after starting the engine, it needs to be cleaned.
+If your Valeo starter makes a screeching run-on noise after starting the engine, it needs to be cleaned and greased.
 Other symptoms of starter trouble vary, but inevitably the starter needs to be pulled apart for cleaning and inspection.
 If your starter has an electrical fault (not working, intermittent operation, etc), read Greg's article linked at the bottom of the page.
-If your starter has loosened magnets, read Alex's article.
+If your starter has loosened magnets, read Alex's article or just buy a new magnet housing.
 Contrary to what I've read on the web, I don't think the squealing problem is caused by the planetary gears as much as by the solenoid mechanism (plunger and pinion splines).

 |1.
 Solenoid switch, 12 41 1 244 607

 2.Clutch fork lever, 12 41 1 244 609